davidobrien1/project-iris-data/README.md

   - [ ] Current spread within the data
   - [x] Standard deviations
   - [x] Histogram of different columns
+  - [ ] Try to change the formatting of the graphs, include formatting in the code rather than applying in the image afterward

 **3 - Other analyses of the Iris data set**
 - [ ] Example 1